mlcommons/medperf/docs/concepts/mlcube_files.md

 MLCubes execute a container image behind the scenes.
 This container image is usually hosted on a container registry, like Docker Hub.
 In cases where this is not possible, medperf provides the option of passing the image file directly (i.e. having the [image file hosted somewhere](hosting_files.md) and providing MedPerf with the download link).
 MLCubes that work with images outside of the docker registry usually store the image inside the `<path_to_mlcube>/workspace/.image` folder.
 MedPerf supports using direct container image files **for Singularity only**.

 !!! note Note 1
-    While we provide the option of hosting the singularity image directly, we encourage using a container registry for accessability and usability purposes.
+    While there is the option of hosting the singularity image directly, it is highly recommended to use a container registry for accessability and usability purposes.
 MLCube also has mechanisms for converting containers to other runners, like Docker to Singularity.

 !!! note Note 2
     Docker Images can be on any docker container registry, not necessarily on Docker Hub.